Constraining decaying dark matter with BOSS data and the effective field theory of large-scale structures

-On the other hand, the power suppression gets less strong with larger $k$ in the monopole of the galaxy power spectrum, an effect indicating a potential degeneracy with the EFT parameters.
+On the other hand, the power suppression gets less strong with larger $k$ in the monopole of the galaxy power spectrum, an effect indicating an additional degeneracy with other EFT parameters.
 Finally, and as expected, deviations with respect to $\Lambda$CDM increases as $\tau$ decreases and/or $f_{\rm dcdm}$ increases for the monopole as well as for the quadrupole.